MantasMakarevicius/Scycop_namu_darbas/README.md

-# Scycop_namu_darbas
+# Scycop_home_task
-Manto Makarevičiaus Scycop praktinė namų darbų užduotis
+Manto Makarevičiaus Scycop home task.

 Console command was created using Artisan which is the command-line interface included with Laravel framework.
 Artisan command 'make:command' was used to create a new command class called 'ReadACSVFile' which is located in SC/app/Console/Commands folder.